 Structure of the paper is as follows: After the introduction there is given a classification of CEP platforms and a brief overview of existing CEP frameworks.
 Afterwards a closer look is devoted to the decision making process in CEP.
-The new method for formal description of business rules set is introduced, as it is not the aim of this paper, the decsription of method is quite short.
+The new method for formal description of business rules set is introduced in this chapter.
 In the end of this topic the description of decision component implementation and the classification of business rules is given.
 This section is followed by the description of two CEP platforms.
 Two platforms were chosen on the basis of several parameters and these questions: